Books That Will Make You a Better UX Designer

 The art of typography is as much about functionality as it is about style, and the right font can make or break a design.
 From the sleek professionalism of Helvetica Now to the playful charm of Fredoka One, each font on this list has its own unique story, purpose, and aesthetic appeal.

-Whether you’re designing for children, crafting an elegant wedding invitation, or building a minimalist website, the fonts of 2025 offer endless possibilities to make your work stand out.
+The fonts of 2025 offer endless possibilities to make your work stand out, whether you are designing for children, crafting an elegant wedding invitation, or building a minimalist website.
 Understanding the origins and intended uses of these fonts can help you choose the perfect typeface for your project.
-As you experiment with typography, remember that fonts are not just letters—they are a vital part of storytelling and design.
+As you experiment with typography, remember that fonts are not just letters; they are a vital part of storytelling and design.

 Stay creative, and let these fonts inspire your next masterpiece!